What is Medical Detox?

 When those who suffer from addiction want to pursue a life of stability and sobriety, they will most often quit altogether.
 This cut is clean, and is commonly referred to as “cold turkey”.
 Cold turkey is when someone quits doing something completely without taking any gradual steps towards their goal.
 This has the potential to be very dangerous for many who deal with substance abuse.

-The reason many people do this is because they believe it is the only approach to achieving their goals as quick as they’d like to.
+The reason many people do this is that they believe it is the only approach to achieving their goals as quickly as they’d like to.
 This couldn’t be farther from the truth.
 Quitting cold turkey without the help of medicine to gradually wean people off of a particular substance could prove to be detrimental to someone’s health, or even their life.
 Some people feel as though they can’t afford the cost of rehab, but the cost of rehab is nothing compared to the cost of one’s own life.

 Detoxing from Home: Why You Shouldn’t

-Many who suffer from addiction and recognize the severity of their situation tend to diagnose themselves and self medicate.
+Many who suffer from addiction and recognize the severity of their situation tend to diagnose themselves and self-medicate.
 This form of treatment is very dangerous and most often is motivated by a fear of something they do not completely understand.
 Rehab is difficult, but when it’s done correctly, within the care of a treatment facility, it can be done comfortably and has the power to change someone’s life for the better.

 The Help You Need is a Click or Phone Call Away